Advertising helps fund Big Issue’s mission to end poverty

 Homelessness is on the rise all around the UK.
 These are the rough sleeping figures and homelessness facts you need to know

-Homelessness is a big issue affecting hundreds of thousands of people across the UK and those numbers have only been increasing around the country in 2024.
+Homelessness is a big issue affecting hundreds of thousands of people across the UK and the issue has reached critical levels around the country in 2025.

 The cost of living crisis and the housing crisis in the UK means more people are facing homelessness.
 It’s an issue that should remain at the forefront of our minds as a society, not just when World Homeless Day comes around on 10 October every year.